MaximevdHeijden/GA-RFB-electrode/README.md

 GA-RFB-electrode is an open-source code written in Python using the open-source software OpenPNM.

 ## Installation
 The scripts and functions in this folder use OpenPNM version 2.6.0. which can be installed using [OpenPNM documentation](https://openpnm.org/installation.html).
 To change the current version to OpenPNM version 2.6.0., [Gitkraken](https://www.gitkraken.com/) can be used.
 Before running the code, minor adjustments need to be made to the OpenPNM documentation, which can be found in the “READ Me – OpenPNM changes” file.
+For the installation of OpenPNM from scratch checkout the following [README](https://github.com/MaximevdHeijden/PNM-RFB-electrode) file.

 ## Documentation
 This repository contains several scripts that will be used when running the code or for post-processing, including: